-The Use of Reasonable Force
+The Use of Reasonable Force/Physical Intervention

 Schools have a legal duty of care for all their pupils.
 Where a pupil is creating a situation where they are threatening the wellbeing of other pupils, reasonable force may be used to control or restrain.
 It will only be used as a final option.
 Staff will always try to intervene verbally before using reasonable force.
 Where staff fear for their own safety and the pupil is not responding to a verbal request help should be sought before intervening.
+Any incidents where physical intervention has taken place will be logged on CPOMs.

-We have an additional policy for Physical Intervention (see appendix 1)
+We have an additional policy for Physical Intervention (see Appendix 1)